-Level 4 flashcards
+Level 4 Flashcards

 Divided into units, this set is perfect for this vocabulary heavy level.
 Many of the images are actual photos that coordinate with the topics.
 I love this set so much!!

-That’s it!
-Those are the best VIPKid props for your classroom.
-They are the ones I use daily in my own classroom, and ones that I truly believe will be an asset to your teaching environment.
+The ones I’ve mentioned are the ones that I use daily in my own classroom and ones that I truly believe will be an asset to your teaching environment.

 If you want to read more about VIPKid, you can check out these posts.